antsif-a/rapier3d/README.txt

 - ARB_multi_draw_indirect (to optimize draw calls validation when nothing changes (?))
 - ARB_shader_draw_parameters (adds gl_DrawID to shaders, which command of multi_draw is executed)

+i try to depend on the most basics of the graphics programming (such that are multi-platform):
+- glad (opengl headers generator)
+- glfw (basic window management)
+- glm (great mathematics library)
+- tinygltf, tinyobj (for models loading, i tried assimp earlier and found it to complicated at synthesising different model types at one singularity)
+- stb_image for image loading

+althougt i think that i'll use more libraries as i understand that it would take too much time to build complex systems... (ecs for example)

 what i already have:
 - solid and robust opengl objects wrapper (rapier3d-gl) it uses "Resource Aquisition is Initialization" c++ principle, bacisally turning opengl from state machine to object oriented system